AshutoshBuilds/CrowdBehaviour/docs/methodology.md

 # Crowd Behavior Analysis System

-This project implements an automated system for multi-label classification of crowd behavior into three categories: **Normal**, **Violent**, and **Panic**.
+This project implements an automated system for multi-class classification of crowd behavior into three categories: **Normal**, **Violent**, and **Panic**.
 It utilizes deep learning techniques (CNN-LSTM) to analyze video sequences and detect abnormal events.

 ## 1. Methodology